theupdateframework/pep-on-pypi-with-tuf/README.rst

   a malicious file that is properly signed.

-TUF is designed to address these attacks, and others, by adding signed metadata (text files that describe the repository's files) to the repository and by referencing the metadata files during the update procedure.
+TUF is designed to address these attacks, and others, by adding signed metadata (text files that describe the repository's files) to the repository and referencing the metadata files during the update procedure.
 Repository files are verified against the information included in the metadata before they are handed off to the software update system.
-The framework also provides multi-signature trust, explicit and implicit revocation of cryptograhic keys, responsibility separation on the metadata, and minimizing [LV: change to minimizes] key risk.
+The framework also provides multi-signature trust, explicit and implicit revocation of cryptograhic keys, responsibility separation on the metadata, and minimizes minimizes key risk.
 For a full list and outline of the repository attacks and software updater weaknesses addressed by TUF, see Appendix A.

 Integrating TUF with PyPI
 =========================

-A software update system must complete two main tasks to integrate [LV: with] TUF.
+A software update system must complete two main tasks to integrate with] TUF.
 First, it must add the framework to the client side of the update system.
 For example, TUF may be integrated with the pip package manager.
 Second, the repository on the server side must be modified to provide signed TUF metadata.
-This PEP is concerned with the second part of the integration and the changes required on PyPI to support software updates with TUF.
+This PEP is concerned with the second part of the integration, and the changes required on PyPI to support software updates with TUF.